After Biden’s first year, the virus and disunity rage on

 “There’s something to be said for the professionalism of the White House and not going from one fire to the next,” Delmont said.
 “What I worry is that the Washington he understands isn’t the Washington we have anymore.”

 Political science professor Cal Jillson at Southern Methodist University in Dallas said Biden has displayed “warning track power” — the ability in baseball to hit long but not, as yet, over the fence.

-In Biden, Jillson sees a leader who brought the even keel that Obama had talked about but also one who only rarely delivers a speech worth remembering.
+In Biden, Jillson sees a leader who brought the even keel that Obama had talked about from the campaign stage but also one who only rarely delivers a speech worth remembering.

 “While there are vast partisan differences in how Biden is seen, in general he is seen as stable but not forceful,” he said.